vermashresth/vermashresth.github.io/_news/announcement_m1.md

 related_posts: false
 ---

-Our work on index for sequential resource allocation in non-markovian environments is accepted at IJCAI!
+Our work on developing an index for sequential resource allocation in non-markovian environments is accepted at **IJCAI 2023**!